School transport policy

 If you are not eligible there are other alternatives.

-There is no entitlement to free travel assistance for children under statutory school age.
+There is no eligibility for free travel assistance for children under statutory school age.

-Please note: requests for help due to individual family work commitments, childcare arrangements or convenience to parents are generally not considered exceptional circumstances on their own.
+Please note that any applications made due to individual family work commitments, childcare arrangements or convenience to parents are generally not considered exceptional circumstances on their own for travel assistance to be provided outside the policy.

-Applications for pupils in years 10 and 11 get a higher level of consideration but we consider each application on its own merits.
-We consider all the circumstances and supporting evidence provided.
+Applications for pupils in years 10 and 11 will receive a higher level of consideration but we consider each application on its own merits and al the circumstances and supporting evidence provided.
 There is no guarantee that we will provide assistance for any particular case.

-Please note: a sibling or previous occupant of the property may have got help with travel.
-This does not guarantee that we will agree future travel assistance requests.
+Please note: a brother or sister or previous occupant of your property may have got help with travel in the past.
+This does not guarantee that we will agree future travel assistance requests as each application is considered at the time of the application being made.

 It is your responsibility to make any necessary arrangements for your child's transport: